 WHAT WE DO

-Deaf and hearing-impaired services.
-No facilities in Indiana provide more comprehensive services and options for children and adults who are deaf, hard of hearing or deaf-blind, and experiencing mental illness and/or emotional distress.
-Aspire’s nationally-recognized program includes both inpatient and outpatient services, a supervised Deaf Group Home, employment services, acute- and long-term hospitalization, and American Sign Language (ASL) interpreting services.
+- Deaf and hearing-impaired services.
+No behavioral healthcare organization in Indiana provides more comprehensive services and options for children and adults who are deaf, hard of hearing or deaf-blind.
+Aspire’s nationally-recognized program includes both inpatient and outpatient services, housing and employment programs, and American Sign Language (ASL) interpreting services.

-Crisis intervention.
-Aspire has a 24-hour Crisis Intervention service to help those in need.
+- Crisis intervention.
+Aspire has a 24/7 Crisis Intervention service to help those with mental health crises and emergencies.

-Shelter.
+- Housing.
 Aspire has access to or manages a variety of housing options for its clients, including rapid re-housing, shelter plus care, HOPWA, Section 8 apartments, PATH, and Co-Op living.
-With 60 group home beds and approximately 300 housing units, Aspire is one of the largest housing providers of any CMHC in Indiana.
+With approximately 300 housing units, Aspire is one of the largest housing providers of any Community Mental Health Center in Indiana.

-HIV/AIDS.
-Aspire provides case management and housing services for people living with HIV/AIDS, and offers HIV testing and prevention programs.
-The organization has provided services to more than 5,000 of the nearly 10,000 people living with HIV/AIDS in Indiana, and offers a special program for those dually diagnosed with HIV and a substance-related disorder.
+- HIV/AIDS.
+Aspire provides case management for people living with HIV/AIDS and offers HIV testing and prevention programs, including PrEP.
+Our HIV Care Coordinators provide services in over one third of the state.
+We also offer a special program for those dually diagnosed with HIV and substance use disorders.

 - Employment.
 Aspire provides supported employment through the federal Ticket to Work program.
 Job skills training and employment counseling services are offered through our Indiana Works program.

 - Telehealth.
 Aspire provides telehealth services to adolescents at Elwood Schools and can also provide this service as needed for intake and counseling appointments.